Jesus forgave sin against God

 After Jesus did his miracle, the Jews "glorified God" instead of Jesus.

 If Jesus just proofed that he was God, then the crowed would have reacted differently.
-When people realized that they were facing God or a heavenly being, they were often scared, tried to hide or fell down and worshipped God, for example:
+When people realised that they were facing God or a heavenly being, they were often scared, tried to hide or fell down and worshipped God, for example:

 • Abraham (Genesis 18:1-3)